 Brown Butter Icing… you’ll want to eat it with a spoon.

 Though these pistachio cookies taste great on their own, they taste even better with brown butter icing.
-I fell in love with brown butter icing when I topped these pumpkin oatmeal cookies and this peach Bundt cake.
+I fell in love with brown butter icing when I topped these brown butter pumpkin oatmeal cookies and this peach Bundt cake.
 Brown butter icing belongs on everything, including a spoon on a trip to your mouth.

 What is brown butter?
 Browning butter is a method of melting butter that gently cooks its milk solids.
 Brown butter is nutty, toasty, and caramel flavored.
 Browning butter takes no more than 6-8 minutes and elevates every single dessert it touches, including icing.
 Here’s my how to brown butter tutorial.
 By the way, have you tried my brown butter chocolate chip cookies?
 You’re in for a treat.

 Simply whisk browned butter, confectioners’ sugar, milk, and vanilla extract together until smooth.
 Dip each cookie into the icing or drizzle on top.
-Because butter is solid at room temperature, this brown butter icing sets after about 1 hour.
+Because butter is solid at room temperature, the brown butter icing sets after about 1 hour.
 This brown butter icing is also delicious on peach Bundt cake, apple blondies, pumpkin oatmeal cookies, and pecan sugar cookies.

 These are some of the best cookies I’ve ever made and I know you’ll happily agree.
 The ingredient list is short, the preparation is simple, and the flavor is unique.
 Fair warning: these bite-sized soft & crumbly cookies disappear quickly. 🙂